7

 Description

-In this mute, 2 minute, black and white clip is a young woman in traditional early 20th century attire.
-She sits down at a table to enjoy a picnic, as she opens her basket, a large pig dressed like a gentleman walks over and rudely interrupts her from eating, begging for food.
-Attempting to get food from the girl, she pushes him away.
+In this mute, two-minute, black-and-white clip, a young woman in traditional early-20th century attire sits down at a table to enjoy a picnic, but as she opens her basket, a large pig dressed like a gentleman walks over and rudely interrupts her from eating, begging for food.
+Still attempting to obtain food from the girl, he is pushed away.
 Again, the pig walks up to her, this time proposing engagement in order to persuade her, but she refuses and throws her handkerchief at his head.
 The pig is relentless, and tries to persuade her again, but fails only getting a taste obtained from his hoof, licking it off in frustration.
 The pig loses his sanity and grabs the girl from behind, but only to get his clothes torn off in humiliation, covering up his crotch.
 The pig finally gives up.

 Shortly, the two make up and decide to dance together holding canes with bows tied to them, they do this through a majority of the play.

-The most noticed part of the play is the last 20 seconds, showing the pig flailing his tongue and laughing showing his sharp, scary teeth.
+The most noticeable segment of the play, however, is the last 20 seconds, showing the pig flailing his tongue and laughing, bearing his sharp, scary teeth.
 Most people thought this was rather disturbing and focused mainly on this part because of it.
-Other then that, the rest of the clip is the pig winking and boggling his eyes in strange ways.
+Other than that, the rest of the clip is the pig winking and boggling his eyes in strange and peculiar ways.

 Spread